Price Adjustment Guide for Contracting Parties

 proportions and sum to 1.0, the equivalent of 100 percent coverage.

-For example, a producer might decide that for a specific escalation
+For example, a producer might decide that for a specific price adjustment

 calculation, the appropriate weightings for energy, machinery and